Idalia Serrano

-Idalia Ester Serrano Franco (born 22 August 1999) is a footballer who plays as a goalkeeper for Greek B Division club Volos 2004.
-Born in the United States, she caps for the El Salvador women's national team.
+Idalia Ester Serrano Franco (born 22 August 1999) is a footballer who plays as a goalkeeper for Greek A Division club Volos F.C..
+Born in the United States, she represents the El Salvador national team.

 Early life

 Serrano was born in Fresno, California and raised in Mendota, California.

 High school and college career

 Serrano has attended the Mendota High School in her hometown and the University of California, Los Angeles in Los Angeles, California.

 Club career

 Serrano is a product of Sacramento United and Santa Clara Sporting in the United States.

 On 5 August 2024, Serrano joined Greek B Division side Volos 2004.
+She made 17 appearances in goal as the club won their group and were promoted to the first division.
+In the 2025–26 season, she kept five clean sheets in 22 matches, however Volos 2004 were ultimately relegated.
+On 2 August 2025, she transferred to neighbouring club Volos FC.

 International career

 Serrano made her senior debut for El Salvador on 19 November 2021.